atmel-maxtouch/mxt-app/README.md

 To use i2c-dev, provide a device string such as `-d i2c-dev:1-004a`.

 There is no scanning support.
-You must identify the correct adapter and address by reference to the protocol guide or to the platform setup.
+This is because reading from every possible maXTouch address on every I2C bus might adversely affect some unrelated hardware that does not understand Object Protocol.
+You must manually identify the correct adapter and address by reference to the protocol guide or to the platform setup.

 It is possible to use the `--flash` command with a device already in bootloader mode, by specifying the bootloader address.